EbryxLabs/usm2jira/README.md

   ...
 }
 ```
 > Issue types other than `story` are not tested.
 Use them at your own risk.
+> You have to provide **project key** instead of complete project name.
+Project keys are automatically assigned by JIRA or you can modify them when creating a project.

 You can also provide an interval which will be used to check whether there is a ticket/issue with same content already present in that timeslot.
 For example, an interval of 10 will check all tickets/issues created in last 10 minutes and if the tickets/issues to push from USM are already present, new tickets will not be created.
 ```
 "jira": {"interval": 100, ...}
 ```
 >Duplicates of USM alarms in JIRA are checked using alarms uuid which are inserted into JIRA issues as invisible properties.
-USM can create multiple alarms for a bruteforce attempt from same source and hence JIRA can have a lot of tickets for each redundant alarm.
+For example, USM can create multiple alarms for a bruteforce attempt from same source and hence JIRA can have a lot of tickets for each redundant alarm.
 To avoid that, program checks the hash of tickets content and if hash matches to any previous ticket, new tickets are not created.

 ## Slack Options